 - Exclusive licensing will not lessen competition;

 - Preference for "equally as likely" small business.

 Starting October 1, 2015, the NCI Technology Transfer Center has authority for licensing, patents, and co-development agreements, including the lead responsibility for licensing intramural and extramural intellectual property for NCI and nine other ICs.

 The NIH Office of Technology Transfer has policy-related duties, including the following:

-- Serving as the focal point for NIH comment (through the NIH Office of Legislative and Policy Analysis) on legislative proposals regarding technology transfer and intellectual property policy;
+- Serving as the focal point for NIH comment (through the NIH Office of Legislative and Policy Analysis) on legislative proposals regarding technology transfer and intellectual property policy; and

-- Serving as coordinator for any updates to the Public Health Service Technology Transfer Manual
+- Serving as coordinator for any updates to the Public Health Service Technology Transfer Manual.

 Additionally, OTT makes determinations on behalf of NIH related to certain inventorship rights, including:

 - Waiver of rights for an NIH invention to the employee inventor (EIW);